quarto-dev/quarto-actions/examples/example-09-render-to-documenter.md

 ## Quarto Setup

-the `tutorials/_quarto.yml` should use common matk as rendering, here the output folder is set to fit the caching below.
+the `tutorials/_quarto.yml` should use common mark as rendering, here the output folder is set to fit the caching below.

 ```yml